Palaeognathae: Origin and evolution

 One study of molecular and paleontological data found that modern bird orders, including the paleognathous ones, began diverging from one another in the Early Cretaceous.
 Benton (2005) summarized this and other molecular studies as implying that paleognaths should have arisen 110 to 120 million years ago in the Early Cretaceous.
 He points out, however, that there is no fossil record until 70 million years ago, leaving a 45 million year gap.
 He asks whether the paleognath fossils will be found one day, or whether the estimated rates of molecular evolution are too slow, and that bird evolution actually accelerated during an adaptive radiation after the Cretaceous–Paleogene boundary (K–Pg boundary).

 Other authors questioned the monophyly of the Palaeognathae on various grounds, suggesting that they could be a hodgepodge of unrelated birds that have come to be grouped together because they are coincidentally flightless.
 Unrelated birds might have developed ratite-like anatomies multiple times around the world through convergent evolution.
-McDowell (1948) asserted that the similarities in the palate anatomy of paleognathes might actually be neoteny, or retained embryonic features.
-He noted that there were other feature of the skull, such as the retention of sutures into adulthood, that were like those of juvenile birds.
+McDowell (1948) asserted that the similarities in the palate anatomy of paleognaths might actually be neoteny, or retained embryonic features.
+He noted that there were other features of the skull, such as the retention of sutures into adulthood, that were like those of juvenile birds.
 Thus, perhaps the characteristic palate was actually a frozen stage that many carinate bird embryos passed through during development.
 The retention of early developmental stages, then, may have been a mechanism by which various birds became flightless and came to look similar to one another.

 Hope (2002) reviewed all known bird fossils from the Mesozoic looking for evidence of the origin of the evolutionary radiation of the Neornithes.
 That radiation would also signal that the paleognaths had already diverged.
 She notes five Early Cretaceous taxa that have been assigned to the Palaeognathae.
 She finds that none of them can be clearly assigned as such.
 However, she does find evidence that the Neognathae and, therefore, also the Palaeognathae had diverged no later than the Early Campanian age of the Cretaceous period.

 Vegavis is a fossil bird from the Maastrichtian stage of Late Cretaceous Antarctica.
 Vegavis is most closely related to true ducks.
-Because virtually all phylogenetic analyses predict that ducks diverged after paleognathes, this is evidence that paleognathes had already arisen well before that time.
+Because virtually all phylogenetic analyses predict that ducks diverged after paleognaths, this is evidence that paleognaths had already arisen well before that time.